About the course

 The department’s website provides further guidance on supervision arrangements.

 In common with other UK universities, the first year is a probationary year, soon after which, subject to satisfactory progress, you will normally transfer to full DPhil status.
-A second formal assessment of progress takes place later in the programme, normally in the middle of the third year.
+A second formal assessment of progress, Confirmation of Status, takes place later in the programme, normally in the middle of the third year.
+The Transfer of Status and Confirmation of Status assessments are conducted by two members of staff other than the student’s supervisor(s) or advisors.

 Examination for the DPhil takes place at the end of the programme by means of a written thesis and an oral examination.